 Agenda

 Arts Impact Ohio consists of three days of professional development sessions, performances, networking, and more.
 Click on the buttons below to view a tentative agenda for each conference day (events and times are subject to change).
-Look for additional details on keynotes, plenary sessions, and other conference-related events in the coming weeks.
-Learn more in our FAQ.

 9:30 a.m.